bjsmiley/libsimc/Progress.md

 Haven't been able to work on it in awhile.
 I developed a general quicksort function that takes a void pointer.
 However, it only works on ints, chars, and doubles.
 Perhaps I'll find a way soon to expand it.
+More STL general functions have been added, like, iota() and all_of().

 ## 11/1/18
 Array now implements better memory space copying with memcpy().